How it works

 Custom Python agent

-Drop engine.scan() in front of any LLM call — Anthropic, OpenAI, Gemini.
+Drop engine.scan() in front of any LLM or tool call — the canonical route for any stack.

 Same filter underneath.
 Different wiring based on your stack.